CPSP International Training Program

 - This scholarship aligns with the World Health Organization’s Global Code of Practice on the Recruitment of International Health Personnel and has won international acclaim as an example of best practice in Code Implementation.
 Following the 2-year scholarship, candidates must return to complete their exams and training in Pakistan and not seek further employment in Ireland for a minimum of 12 months after completion of the programme.

-- Under the terms of the scholarship, successful candidates will be awarded a bursary which will cover the costs of return travel to Ireland, registration with the Medical Council in Ireland, and accommodation and induction on arrival in the country.
-On commencement in post, candidates will be remunerated and employed under national terms and conditions as applicable to doctors employed in Irish hospital services.
+- Under the terms of the scholarship, successful candidates will be awarded a bursary which will cover the costs of return travel to Ireland, registration with the Medical Council in Ireland, and one week’s accommodation and induction on arrival in the country.
+On commencement in post, candidates will be remunerated and employed under national terms and conditions as applicable to doctors employed in Irish HSE hospitals.

 - The selection process will be based on initial shortlisting of candidates based on application, followed by interview for final recommendations.
 After interview an initial recommendation will be made to place candidates on an order of merit list, following which final recommendations are completed with reference to the order of merit and the number of scholarships available.